 - Wyndham Rewards and its members have donated over approximately 170 million points to charities since inception. - We care about one of our most valuable assets our team members.
 We continue to focus on attracting, retaining and engaging our team members.
-In 2022 we were named to Forbes' lists of World's Best Employers and America's Best Large Employers.
+In 2022, we were named to Forbes' lists of World's Best Employers and in 2023, we were named to their list of America's Best Large Employers for the second consecutive year.
 We were also named among Newsweek Magazine's "Most Loved Workplaces", among the top 100 companies recognized for employee happiness and satisfaction at work, as well as one of the Best Places to Work in New Jersey by New Jersey Business Magazine in 2022, for the third consecutive year. - Wellness We are committed to offering programs that focus on nutrition, exercise, lifestyle management, physical and emotional wellness, financial health and the quality of the environment in which we work and live.
 We believe that health and wellness promotes both professional and personal productivity, achievement and fulfillment.
 To support all of our team members to lead healthier lifestyles while balancing family, work and other responsibilities, we offer several resources under our Be Well program, including free clinic services, an onsite Fitness Facility and a Wyndham Relief Fund to help team members who are facing financial hardship.